Dietitians Discuss Diet And Eczema

 Johna Burdeos, Registered Dietitian at Chef Lola’s Kitchen recommends that those suffering from eczema should seek professional help from a doctor or dietitian experienced in supervising an elimination diet for eczema.
 Eliminating certain foods or food groups can cause harm, namely deprivation of essential nutrients your body needs.
 Your doctor or dietitian will typically advise keeping a food log.

-While working through an elimination plan in Cronometer, we would suggest creating a Custom Biometric (a feature available to Gold Subscribers) for your skin and giving yourself a daily rating from 1-10.
-You can then plot your skin progress on a Custom Chart (also available to Gold Subscribers) to help you identify any trends.
+While working through an elimination plan in Cronometer, we would suggest upgrading to Cronometer Gold so you can create a Custom Biometric for your skin and give yourself a daily rating from 1-10.

 If you are new to nutrition tracking, check out our guide to getting started with the Cronometer app here.